Jafea7/ctbrec-debian/README.md

     restart: "unless-stopped"
 ```

-**NOTE:** With the persistent log enabled the container log output will only be available up until the CTBRec server starts, it's then redirected to the `server.log` file.
+**NOTE:** With the persistent log the container output will only be available up until the CTBRec server starts, it's then redirected to the `server.log` file.

 ## Extras